-Entrants have the opportunity of entering into one of four categories – social participation; independent living; mobility and well being – with a best app being awarded in each category.
-The deadline for entries is the 15 October 2012.
+Entrants have the opportunity of entering into one of four categories – social participation; independent living; mobility and well-being – with the best app being awarded in each category.
+The deadline for entries is 15 October 2012.

-The initiative in Ireland is being co-ordinated by NDRC’s Inventorium programme.
-Details of the workshop are at http://www.inventorium.org/events/
+The initiative in Ireland is being coordinated by NDRC’s Inventorium programme.

 The workshop will use NDRC Inventorium’s process for idea generation and team building over two days and will be led by NDRC Inventorium director, Mark Kearns.